tomdu3/millionaire-kindof/README.md

 ***

 ## Introduction
 The game Who Wants To Be A Millionaire Kind Of is the 3rd Portfolio Project at the Code Institute.
 It is an hommage to the famous TV game that conquered the world.
-In this version, the questions are related to the movies.
+In this version, the questions are related to the Movies and TV.

 The purpose of this project is to build a command-line application that allows the user to manage a common dataset about a particular domain.